 In particular, the PX-360 has no arpeggiator, no modulation wheel, no assignable knobs, no hex layer feature, and 128 notes of polyphony instead of 256.

-So overall it’s a bit more straightforward keyboard, which is about $300 less than the PX-560 but just as capable when it comes to piano playing and not too technically complicated gigs.
+So overall it’s a bit more straightforward and affordable keyboard but just as capable when it comes to piano playing and not too technically complicated gigs.

 Casio PX-560 vs Casio PX-5S

 The Casio PX-5S is probably the first alternative to consider if you’re looking primarily for a stage piano rather than for a home instrument.